OblativeShielding/CSCI4830-assignment1/README.md

+\# Github and git

-UNO start - Fall 2024, College of IS&T Student
+UNO start - Fall 2024, College of IS\&T Student